 A tubeless road tire is effectively an airtight clincher system that uses no inner tube.
 Tubeless rims are also backwards compatible with clincher tires.

 Road wheel rim materials

 Modern wheels are available in two common material types: carbon fibre or aluminium.
 Aluminium is typically found in any wheel below £800 / $1,200 / AU$1,500.
 Carbon fibre has become the standard for performance race wheels, where stiffness and light weight are an absolute priority.

 Aluminium still sets the benchmark for braking performance, although carbon rims are making strides in this area all the time.

 What diameter are road wheels?

-If you look closely enough at your road bike tyre, you’ll likely see numbers such as 23-622 or 25-622.
-These numbers are the international tyre sizing standard, with the first numbers referring to the tyre width (23c, 25c).
-The second series of numbers, in this case 622, is the bead seat diameter (BSD) of the tyre designed to fit a 700c rim.
+If you look closely enough at your road bike tire, you’ll likely see numbers such as 23-622 or 25-622.
+These numbers are the international tire sizing standard, with the first numbers referring to the tire width (23c, 25c).
+The second series of numbers, in this case 622, is the bead seat diameter (BSD) of the tire designed to fit a 700c rim.

 Road wheel rim width explained

 While the 622mm bead seat diameter is an industry standard, the width of the rim is not.
 Recently there has been a trend towards wider rims because they offer greater tire volume and a stiffer wheel, which in turn provides a more comfortable ride, improved bike control, lower rolling resistance and potentially fewer flats.
 For those racing, wider rims have been shown to be more aerodynamic too.